yandex-cloud/terraform-provider-yandex/website/docs/d/datasource_mdb_clickhouse_cluster.html.markdown

 * `max_replicated_merges_in_queue` - Max replicated merges in queue: Maximum number of merge tasks that can be in the ReplicatedMergeTree queue at the same time.
 * `number_of_free_entries_in_pool_to_lower_max_size_of_merge` - Number of free entries in pool to lower max size of merge: Threshold value of free entries in the pool.
 If the number of entries in the pool falls below this value, ClickHouse reduces the maximum size of a data part to merge.
 This helps handle small merges faster, rather than filling the pool with lengthy merges.
 * `max_bytes_to_merge_at_min_space_in_pool` - Max bytes to merge at min space in pool: Maximum total size of a data part to merge when the number of free threads in the background pool is minimum.
+* `min_bytes_for_wide_part` - (Optional) Minimum number of bytes in a data part that can be stored in Wide format.
+You can set one, both or none of these settings.
+* `min_rows_for_wide_part` - (Optional) Minimum number of rows in a data part that can be stored in Wide format.
+You can set one, both or none of these settings.
+* `ttl_only_drop_parts` - (Optional) Enables or disables complete dropping of data parts where all rows are expired in MergeTree tables.

 The `kafka` block supports: